MundoGIS/mgis-3d-planner/README.md

 The open source version of MGIS 3D-Planner provides basic functionality.
 For advanced features, including additional tools and premium support, consider [MGIS 3D-Planner Plus](https://mundogis.eu/3dplannerplus).

 ## Overview

 MGIS 3D-Planner is a powerful platform for rural and urban design, development, and real estate planning.
-Built with Cesium JS technology, it enables users to design and visualize projects while understanding their real-time impact.
+Built with CesiumJS technology, it enables users to design and visualize projects while understanding their real-time impact.

 In addition to urban planning, MGIS 3D-Planner can be used to plan and visualize wind and solar parks, as well as other types of land-based projects.

 MGIS 3D-Planner is built with **Node.js**, **Express**, and **CesiumJS**.

 ## Installation
 To install MGIS 3D-Planner, follow these steps: